pericia/Pericia.Storage/README.md

 The only option needed is the `ConnectionString`

+Provider key : `Azure`

 ### AWS S3

 [![NuGet](https://img.shields.io/nuget/v/Pericia.Storage.S3.svg)](https://www.nuget.org/packages/Pericia.Storage.S3/)

-Saves the files to AWS S3 or any S3 compatible provider.
+Saves the files to AWS S3

 The options needed are the `AccessKey`, `SecretKey`, and either the `RegionEndpoint` (for AWS) or `ServiceUrl` (for S3-compatible providers)

+If you use a S3-Compatible service, you should use the Minio provider instead

+Provider key : `AwsS3`

 ### In-memory